aidevnn/DesertLandMLP/README.md

 [1 1] = [0] -> [0.003462]
 ```

-Base code for layers / activations / network was in python and comes from this repo https://github.com/eriklindernoren/ML-From-Scratch
+Base code for layers / activations / network was in python and comes from this very great and useful ML repo https://github.com/eriklindernoren/ML-From-Scratch